dilawar/SinghAndBhalla_CaMKII_SubunitExchange_2018/README.md

     $ cmake .
     $ make

-Figures are in `pdf` format.
+All figures generated in this folder are in `pdf` format.
 You have to search which figure is where in paper (sorry, they are not numbered in the same way as they appear in paper).

 # Data used in paper

+[TODO]

 Data used in paper is stored in variour folders.
 These folder has prefix `exp_`.
 See `README.md` file in each folder on how to run the model and generate the data.
 We only include the data when it is small.

 # Main repository